richardtallent/vue-simple-calendar/README.md

 ```

 In your application, you'll need to:
 * import the component
-* import the default theme and any additional themes you want to apply
+* import the default theme or any other theme you want to use (CSS)
 * create the `calendar-view` custom element
 * wire up the element's properties and events